AMReX-Astro/Emu/README.md

 To quickly try Emu out using your browser, you can [open an interactive Emu workspace in Gitpod!](https://gitpod.io/#https://github.com/AMReX-Astro/Emu)

-Emu's prebuilt Gitpod image tracks the current release branch, and you can find pre-compiled examples in the `Examples` directory.
+Emu's prebuilt Gitpod workspace tracks the current release branch, and you can find pre-compiled examples in the `Examples` directory.

 For example, to run and visualize the MSW setup: